wdi-sg/ttmar/readme.md

 - When the last link is clicked, one line of the chorus should be displayed.
 Each subsequent click should display an additional line of the chorus until all 6 lines are displayed.

 ## BONUS 2
+- For each click, the background color changes to a random color.

+## BONUS 3
 - Keep count of the total number of clicks, and alert the user when they get to five clicks.

-## BONUS 3
-- For each click, the background color changes to a random color.

 ## BONUS 4
 - For each click the background color changes to a random color, then changes back after 5 seconds.

+## BONUS 5
+- Let the user enter the name of the element to reveal through an HTML input.
+Use a button to submit the input.
+(Hint: you won't need `event` for this.

+## BONUS 5.5
+- Let the user know when they've entered the name of an element that doesn't exist.